sejun-ahn/Thermal-Gaussian-main/README.md

 python metrics.py -m <path to trained model>  # Compute error metrics on renderings
 ```

+For OMMG version:

+Switch to the OMMG branch of this project because the code is different from the MSMG and MFTG versions

 - `train_MSMG.py` → **Multiple Single-Modal Gaussians (MSMG)**
 - `train_MFTG.py` → **Multimodal Fine-Tuning Gaussians (MFTG)**
+- `train_OMMG.py` → **One Multi-Modal Gaussian (OMMG)**

 ## Example